 The Federal Reserve will work with industry stakeholders to develop technologies and rules that foster greater ubiquity and interoperability among payment directories for person-to-person (P2P), person-to-business (P2B) and small business-to-business (B2B) payments.
 This effort supports the desire to achieve ubiquitous credit-push payments that can be made on new or legacy electronic payment platforms.

-The Federal Reserve works with stakeholders to address barriers to electronic payment adoption by businesses, leveraging work already completed by the Business Payments Coalition.
+The Federal Reserve works with stakeholders to address barriers to electronic payment adoption by businesses, leveraging work already completed by the Business Payments Coalition (Off-site).
 The Federal Reserve, working with the Business Payments Coalition as appropriate, will:

 - Collaborate with stakeholders to develop and implement a directory to support B2B electronic payments;